larr97/portfolio-project/documents/ODD.md

 - **Footer Component**: A shared UI element at the bottom of every page that provides additional navigation or branding information.

 #### H
-- **Header Component**: A shared top-level UI element containing the main navigation and global actions (e.g., theme and language toggles).
+- **Header Component**: A shared top-level UI element containing the main navigation and global actions (e.g., theme and language menu).
 - **Home Subsystem**: The landing page of the application, showcasing an overview of the portfolio owner.
 - **HTML (HyperText Markup Language)**: The standard language used to structure content for display in web browsers.